junevision/junevision.github.io/content/page/about/index.md

 - Tools: Jenkins, Git, Docker

 ### Photography Equipment

+My main cameras:
+- Nikon D700 (Full-frame DSLR)
+- Fujifilm X-S10 (APS-C mirrorless)
+- Sony A7M4 (Full-frame mirrorless)

+I also have experience with:
+- Fujifilm GFX series (Medium format mirrorless)
-- Cameras: Hasselblad X2D 100C, 907X & CFV 100C
+- Hasselblad X2D 100C, 907X & CFV 100C (Medium format mirrorless)

-- Lenses: Various Hasselblad XCD series
+**Lenses:**
+I primarily use prime lenses for their sharpness and character, but also utilize zoom lenses when flexibility is needed.

 ### Connect With Me
 Feel free to reach out for collaborations in either technology or photography!